learn-academy-2022-foxtrot/database-challenges/postgreSQL-zack-nathan-kyle/postgresql-nate-zach-kyle.md

 # Subqueries: WITH
 # Of the countries with the top 10 gnp, which has the smallest population?
 (HINT: Canada)

+WITH  populated_countries AS (
+	SELECT name, population, gnp
+	FROM country
+	WHERE population > 0
+	AND gnp > 0
+	)
+SELECT name, population, gnp
+FROM populated_countries
+ORDER BY gnp DESC
+LIMIT 10

-Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
+# Of the 10 least populated countries with permament residents (a non-zero population), which has the largest surfacearea?
 (HINT: Svalbard and Jan Mayen)

+WITH  populated_countries AS (
+	SELECT name, population, surfacearea
+	FROM country
+	WHERE population > 0
+	ORDER BY population
+	LIMIT 10
+	)
+SELECT name, population, surfacearea
+FROM populated_countries
+ORDER BY surfacearea DESC

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
 (HINT: North America) Who is the most influential head of state measured by surface area?
 (HINT: Elisabeth II)